 En route, drivers cross the very impressive Storebælt Bridge – DKK240 toll payable both ways.
 Small discounts are given for return journeys on weekends – simply pay with the same credit card on the return journey or show the first ticket when paying with cash.

-The top sights to see in Odense include the two Hans Christian Andersen museums (note that the main one will be closed for rebuilding from December 2017 to 2020), the Danish Railway Museum, the Brandts (art and culture), Odense Zoo and the Funen Village (open-air museum).
+The top sights to see in Odense include the two Hans Christian Andersen museums, the Danish Railway Museum, the Brandts (art and culture), Odense Zoo, and the Funen Village (open-air museum).